 Stephanie sees people as layered, collated, collaged and constructed works of art, ‘wearing’ around themselves sheaves of conscious and unconscious patterned expression, which is read and interpreted by others.
 Using paper textiles, paper craft techniques and embroidery combined with illustrated and written details her work seeks to capture and interpret aspects of those visual narratives in the form of apparently wearable garments.
 The ambition behind every piece is that it be simultaneously visually beautiful, technically ambitious and conceptually interesting.

-Stephanie began working directly with heritage sites in 2016-’17 when she created the collection Maison de Papier inspired by the past and present residents and history of a Grade 1 listed Elizabethan mansion in Sussex.
-The final collection was exhibited in the great hall of that house along with accompanying text and film footage of the project.
-The design of each piece drew on Stephanie’s extensive research of records associated with the house and on conversations, related to garments once worn, that she had with the retired individuals who now live there; some of whom are in their nineties and served in WWII.
+Stephanie began working directly with heritage sites in 2016-’17 when she created the collection Maison de Papier inspired by the past and present residents and the history of a Grade I listed Elizabethan mansion in Sussex.
+The final collection was her first on mannequins and it was exhibited in the great hall of that house along with accompanying text and film footage of the project.
+The design of each piece were inspired by Stephanie’s extensive research and on conversations (related to garments they once wore) that she had with the retired individuals who now live there; some of whom are in their nineties and served in WWII.
 After that project Stephanie set up an ongoing research project titled The Talking Wardrobe with the ambition of collating stories from individuals regarding garments they once wore as a basis for her future work.

 i) Marcel Proust (20th century French novelist): described the “true” artist as a “visual philosopher.”